Arsenal bench allegedly racially abused by Leeds fan during Premier League match at Elland Road

-The Premier League is investigating alleged racist abuse aimed at the Arsenal bench from a Leeds supporter during the first half of Saturday's match at Elland Road.
+The Premier League is investigating alleged racist abuse aimed at the Arsenal bench by a Leeds supporter during the first half of Saturday's match at Elland Road.

-Just after the half-hour mark, the Arsenal subs called over the fourth official and the Premier League has confirmed an allegation of racist abuse was reported by the visitors.
+Just after the half-hour mark, the Arsenal subs called over the fourth official and the Premier League has confirmed an allegation of racist abuse was reported by the visitors, which it is now investigating.

+West Yorkshire Police have also opened a probe into the incident at Elland Road after making an arrest in connection to the complaint.

+A statement from Leeds read: "Leeds United can confirm that an investigation into claims of racism during the first half of our game with Arsenal today are underway and that one arrest has been made in connection to the allegation.

+"Racism will not be tolerated at Leeds United and any supporter found to be using racist language will be subject to a life time ban for all Leeds United games."

-"It was reported and the stadium manager will have to deal with that with the authorities", Arsenal manager Mikel Arteta told Sky Sports after his side's 4-1 win.
+Explaining what happened, Arsenal boss Mikel Arteta told Sky Sports: "It was reported and the stadium manager will have to deal with that with the authorities.

 "Very disappointed because we have done so much in football to try to avoid it, but it is a single person.
 I don't think that merits that a full stadium pays the price.